KitKat1930/Learning-HTML/README.md

 The figure element represents self-contained content and will allow you to associate an image with a caption.
 The figcaption element is used to add a caption to describe the image within the figure element.

 #### 6. INPUT
+- Input elements are self-closing!

-There are also many kinds of inputs you can create using the type attribute.
+There are many kinds of inputs you can create using the type attribute.
 You can easily create a password field, reset button, or a control to let users select a file from there computer.
 You can create a text field to get text input from a user by adding the type attribute with the value text to the input element.
 - input type="text"